grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/07 Logs Tab.md

 For this reason, the cloud logs have some limitations:

-- The logs are deleted 3 days after the test execution.
+- The logs are deleted three days after the test execution.
 - The number of log lines is limited to 10 messages per second per server.
-If this limit is crossed, a warning message appears showing the number of discarded log lines.
+If this limit is exceeded, k6 shows a warning with the number of discarded log lines.

 ![Cloud Logs Tab Drop Message](./images/11-Cloud-Logs/cloud-logs-output-drop-messages.png)